bssofoundry/bssofoundry.github.io/ontology/bcio.md

 ---

-A collaboration to synthesise what we know about behaviour change.
-It is a collaboration between behavioural scientists and systems architects at University College London and computer scientists at IBM Research, Dublin.
+The ontology developed by the Human Behaviour-Change Project to synthesise knowledge about human behaviour change.